DArmstrong87/surface-interval-server/README.md

 `sudo apt-get install libpq-dev`
 - Install PostgreSQL adapter for Python
 `pip install psycopg2`

-- Run postgresql service
+2. #### Run postgresql service
-`sudo service postgresql start`
+- `sudo service postgresql start`

-- Create db
+3. #### Create db
-`sudo -u postgres psql`
+- `sudo -u postgres psql`

-- Create USER
+4. #### Create USER
     ```
-    CREATE USER yourusername WITH PASSWORD 'yourpassword';
+    CREATE USER surfaceinterval WITH PASSWORD 'yourpassword';
-    GRANT ALL PRIVILEGES ON DATABASE yourdbname TO yourusername;
+    GRANT ALL PRIVILEGES ON DATABASE surface-interval-db TO surfaceinterval;
     ```

-- Create DB
+5. #### Create DB
-`createdb surface-interval-db`
+- `createdb surface-interval-db`

-#### Run migrations
+6. #### Run migrations
-`python manage.py migrate`
+- `python manage.py migrate`

 ## USING THE API

+#### Connect to local db
+Run `bin/pgconnect` -- This automatically enters your user password as stored in the .env file to connect.

-Endpoints require an API token.
-The token is tied to a user and is provided by registering.
+Endpoints require a token.
+The token is tied to a user and is provided by logging in or registering.

 Access the /register endpoint and provide the following:
 ```
 username
 email